NSW Drought Strategy

 The Government is committed to working with industry and stakeholders to enhance farmers' drought preparedness and responses to drought will be aligned with the Inter-Governmental Agreement on Drought Policy Reform.

-- Finance - The $250 million Farm Innovation Fund, to provide long-term low interest loans to help improve permanent on-farm infrastructure.
+- Finance - The Farm Innovation Fund will provide long-term low interest loans to help improve permanent on-farm infrastructure.

 - Skills and Training - The Farm Business Skills Professional Development Program which provides primary producers with access to vocational training and farm business planning.

 - Animal Welfare Assistance - Funding over five years to provide transport assistance for animal welfare and donated fodder within NSW.

 - Information - Including practical advice on seasonal conditions, pest and weed management and livestock management made available through Local Land Services and DPI.

 - Research and Development - $2.5 million to work with the Bureau of Meteorology to develop an enhanced network of weather stations across NSW.
 Work with the Commonwealth Government and farming communities to develop a commercial multi-peril insurance product for the cropping sector.